pr4aveen/tp/docs/UserGuide.md

 * The date of the deadline cannot be earlier than the creation date of the project.
 * Both date and time is compulsory for a reminder.
 * The format for date and time of the reminder is YYYY-MM-DDTHH:MM:SS, refer to [Date and Time Terms](#Date-and-Time-Terms) for more information on YYYY, MM, DD, HH, MM, and SS.
-* The date and time of the reminder needs to be later than the current time.
+* The date and time of the reminder needs to be later than the current time, refer to [Reminders](#reminders) section for more details on reminders.

 :::info
 :bulb: **Tip:**